-- Who are the individuals that can help me organize my challenge?
+- Who are the individuals that can help you organize your challenge?

-- How long do I want your challenge to last?
+- How long do you want your challenge to last?

-- How will I promote the challenge to my workplace?
+- How will you promote the challenge to your workplace?

-- What resources can I provide to help employees set achievable goals?
+- What resources can you provide to help employees set achievable goals?

-- When and where will I provide these resources?
+- When and where will you provide these resources?

 - How will accountability partners be determined?

-- How will I collect data to gauge success of the challenge?
+- How will you collect data to gauge success of your challenge?